South Australian Railways 500 class (steam)

-The South Australian Railways 500 class was a class of 4-8-2 steam locomotives operated by the South Australian Railways.
-They were rebuilt as 4-8-4s.
+The South Australian Railways 500 class is a class of 4-8-2 steam locomotives operated by the South Australian Railways.
+The locomotives were rebuilt in 1928, when booster engines were installed, becoming the 500B class with a wheel arrangement of 4-8-4 and a tractive effort of 59,000 lbf.
+The 500B class were the second-most-powerful non-articulated steam locomotives to operate in Australia, behind the NSWGR D57 4-8-2.

 History

 The 500 class were part of larger order for 30 steam locomotives placed with Armstrong Whitworth, England, in 1924, as part of the rehabilitation of the state's rail system being overseen by Railways Commissioner William Webb.
 They replaced the Rx and S class locomotives, many dating back to 1894, that were still performing mainline duties, meaning that double and even triple heading was common.
 All ten 500-class locomotives arrived in Adelaide in 1926, and entered service on the Adelaide to Wolseley line as far as Tailem Bend.
 All were named after notable South Australians.